senaev/structured-object/README.md

 # structured-object

-Assign dynamyc properties' names and data for object
+## Assign dynamyc properties' names and data for object

 ```bash
 $ npm install structured-object
 ```

 Assign fields' names and values for object properties.
-Then you can pass JSON object to `.serialize(json)` method and get object with replaced properties' names and data.
+Then you can pass JSON object to `.serialize()` method and get object with replaced properties' names and data.
 Properties with value `null` will be replaced with data from fields.

 ```javascript